oauth-wg/oauth-selective-disclosure-jwt/main.md

 To promote interoperability, implementations MUST support the SHA-256 hash algorithm.
 Other specifications and/or profiles of this specification may register additional algorithm identifiers.

+See (#security_considerations) for requirements regarding entropy of the salt, minimum length of the salt, and choice of a hash function.

 ### Holder Public Key Claim